Who we are

 Our hosting is in a firewalled and isolated account – details may be seen here.

-All logins to the WordPress admin area require Two Factor Authentication, and the entire site is protected by the WordFence plugin, regularly scanned for malware.
+All logins to the WordPress admin area require Two Factor Authentication, and the entire site is protected by a firewall plugin and is regularly scanned for malware.